stesie/osm-strava/README.md

 Setup
 -----

+You will need a strava summit account and node.js installed.

-Frist, copy your Strava policy, signature, and key-pair-id from your strava.com cookies into your environment variables.
+First, copy your Strava policy, signature, and key-pair-id from your strava.com cookies into your environment variables.

 ```
 export POLICY=from_strava